 Activate your Priority Pass membership

-Just for having the Platinum Card you get a Priority Pass membership, which gets you access to over 900 lounges around the world.
+Just for having the Platinum Card you get a Priority Pass membership, which gets you access to over 1,300 lounges around the world.
 However, you need to specifically request the card in order to take advantage of the perk.
-To do so, simply go to this page and log-in with your Amex username and password,
+To do so, register for Priority Pass at this link.

 You’ll be asked to confirm your information, and then within a couple of weeks should receive your Priority Pass card in the mail.

-Just for having the Platinum Card you get Hilton HHonors Gold status, which gets you room upgrades, club lounge access (subject to availability), free breakfast, etc. This benefit is good for as long as you have the card, though you’ll have to register for it on this page.
+Just for having the Platinum Card you get Hilton Honors Gold status, which gets you room upgrades, club lounge access (subject to availability), free breakfast, etc. This benefit is good for as long as you have the card, though you have to register for Hilton Honors Gold status.

 Sign-up for Global Entry